 We have come to love Ohio zoos!
 We’ve been to the Columbus Zoo, Toledo Zoo, Cinncinati Zoo, and Cleveland Zoo.
 They all seem to be very conscious of animal conservation, seem to take great care of the animals, and are definitely bigger than our local Indianapolis Zoo.

 We loved the elephants, penguins, and flashlight fish at the Toledo Zoo.

 And we loved the petting zoo, gorillas, lions, reindeer, and manatees at the zoo in Columbus.
 Plus, the rides at the Columbus Zoo were so fun!
-They had a camel ride, train ride, log ride, and more!
+They had a camel ride, train ride, and more!

 Any Suggestions for Those (Like Me!)
 Who Are Gluten-Free and Dairy-Free?

 The Cincinnati Zoo is not known for being friendly to those with food restrictions.
 I suggest you bring snacks and lunch with you.